 Expat women living in Cadiz, Spain: Guiritanas

 Living in Cadiz, Spain is an absolute joy.
 This friendly and sunny Spanish province bathed by both the Atlantic Ocean and the Mediterranean Sea, remains though unknown to most foreigners.
 Some clever, female ones however, discovered its wonders years ago and decided to stay until becoming real locals.
-We loved them and like to call them Guiritanas.
+We love them and like to call them Guiritanas.

 “Guiri” is a friendly term used in Spanish to name a person from a Northern European or Northern American country.
 “Guiris” still draw people’s attention and curiosity in Spain because of different “Guiri” factors that are not so commonly found amongst Spanish natives.
 Then “Gaditana” is the word that describes a female native from the province of Cádiz in Southern Spain.

 We have made up the term “Guiri-tanas” to name those female Guiris who settled down in this province and embraced the local culture and community until becoming real gaditanas.